sanpo-blockchain/SIPs/SIPS/sip-6.md

 With Widevine and Fairplay, almost any end user can use it.

 # Implementation
-In order to play DRM-protected content, the following functions should be provided
 - Image
   - Widevine and Fairplay do not support images.
 Therefore, image protection is implemented in native applications using OS functionality.
   - For Android, a setting called FLAG_SECURE makes screenshots impossible.